-Students will study the following key areas:
+Students will study some of the following key areas:

-- Improvisation and Mime - Developing Acting Skills - Play Building developing a script to performance - Mask And Physical Theatre, Clowning And Street Theatre - Production Skills lighting, sound, stage craft - Stage Design props, costumes, sets - History of Theatrical Traditions and Performance Styles from Greek to Modern 21st Century, Documentary Theatre - Directing and Stage Management - Using Information Technology word processing, internet research, video and playback - Evaluating and Reviewing Live Performances
+- Improvisation and Mime - Developing Acting Skills - Play Building developing a play from an idea-script to performance - Mask And Physical Theatre, Clowning and Street Theatre - Production Skills lighting, sound, stagecraft - Stage Design props, costumes, sets - History of Theatrical Traditions and Performance Styles from Greek to Modern 21st Century, Documentary Theatre - Directing and Stage Management - Using Information Technology word processing, internet research, audio-visual video and playback - Evaluating and Reviewing Live Performances

-This course is suitable for all students who enjoy performing and / or who, wish to further develop and improve their self-confidence and communication skills.
-This can be valuable for students seeking employment in the interpersonal service industries such as tourism, marketing, advertising and hospitality as well as entertainment industry courses.
+Drama is suitable for students who enjoy active, collaborative learning environments, performing and/or, wish to further develop/improve their self-confidence and communication skills.
+This course is not just for students seeking employment in entertainment industry courses but any career where problem solving, flexibility, critical thinking and effective collaboration skills are valued and/or required.

-Students will be assessed through individual and group performance pieces, class participation in workshops, journal writing, excursion note, individual projects and written reviews.
+Students will be assessed through individual and group performance pieces, class participation in workshops, journal writing, individual projects, written reviews essays and recording work in a logbook.